Embrun, Ontario: Neighbourhoods

+The neighbourhoods of Embrun colour-coded, which include the industrial park (yellow); business park (red); Chantal Development (green); centre ville, or town centre (light blue); Bourdeau Development in the Embrun-Sud (Embrun South) area (purple); Lapointe Development and Mélanie Construction (pink); and Maplevale (orange).

 Embrun has several distinct neighbourhoods.
 With the exception of the Lapointe & Town-Centre neighbourhoods (which have built onto each other as a result of infill development), each of the neighbourhoods are physically separated by open space, although much of this open space will likely be eliminated in the near future as the municipality pushes for more infill.

-In the map to the right, the neighbourhoods of Embrun are colour-coded.
-Below is a legend as to what neighbourhood each colour represents.